-This is set during Graduation Day at the end of season three.
+Author's note: this is set during Graduation Day at the end of season three.
 I do not own any of the characters, nor the franchise in general, nor a narcoleptic mongoose.
 They belong, respectively, to Joss Whedon and co, Joss Whedon and co, and probably some zoo, somewhere.
-Nor do I own Lion King or any of it's offshoots, that belongs to - actually, I don't know who that belongs to.
-Disney?
 Only the crazy plot and the words that give it life are mine.

 "We could attack the Mayor with humus." said Oz, ever the voice of non-linear craziness.